ilent2/otslm/README.md

 > [Journal to be decided](link to the article)

 This version of the code is licensed under the GNU GPLv3.
+Parts of the toolbox incorporate third party open source code, see the documentation and code for details about licensing of these parts.

 > Copyright (C) 2018 Isaac Lenton
 >